The Pongo Blog

 How do you choose your stories?
 Make a list of the position requirements.
 For every skill required, write down a story you can share that demonstrates you have that talent.
 Interviewers remember the stories.

 For example, several years ago I was recruiting director for a large investment company.
-Twelve candidates were interviewed by eight interviewers during one intense day.
-But only three would get offers.
+Twelve candidates were interviewed by eight interviewers during one intense day, but only three would get offers.
 Each candidate was pre-screened and equally qualified on paper.
 The candidates who got the offers were the ones who told compelling stories about their work, life, and academic experiences.
 The stories helped convey who they were as people and demonstrated their abilities.

 Do Your Homework